hackclub/hackclub/workshops/drumpad/README.md

 }
 ```

-We will change each of our pad's properties, and we will do that with the class name `.box`.
+We will change each of our pad's properties, and we will do that with the class name `.box`, to give them unique styling.

 ```css